Pendle Hill, New South Wales: History

 George Bond (1876–1950), an American who came to Australia in 1909, established a cotton picking business in 1903.
 It was Australia's first attempt to spin and weave cotton from cotton farms that the company owned in Queensland.
 Lancashire was the centre of England's cotton industry, and Pendle Hill is a hill in the heart of the Lancashire cotton industry.
 It seems likely this is where the town gained its name.
 George Bond was originally in the business of importing hosiery and underwear but during World War I began manufacturing hosiery in Redfern and by 1925 was producing a quarter of Australia's output of hosiery and knitted garments.
 Bond Industries Limited became a public company in 1927.

 The railway station at Pendle Hill opened on 12 April 1924.
 The first government school opened in 1955 and the first post office was opened in 1956 by Postmaster Sqn.
 Ldr.[Rtd] Richard R. Purdie M.B.E. and his wife Elsie.
 Nearby Purdie Lane is named after these long time pioneers of Pendle Hill.

 In 1975, the Maltese Monument was unveiled at Civic Park, Pendle Hill; with the President of Malta and builder Frank Cefai.
 It was a Bicentennial gift from the Maltese Community "to commemorate the presence, contribution and development of the State of NSW by the Maltese community".
-An annual memorial service is held at the Monument to mark the anniversary of the Maltese uprising, known asSette Giugno, which occurred on 7 June 1919 against British rule, which is now a national holiday in Malta.
+An annual memorial service is held at the Monument to mark the anniversary of the Maltese uprising, known as Sette Giugno, which occurred on 7 June 1919 against British rule, which is now a national holiday in Malta.

 Commercial area

-Pendle Hill has a large shopping centre with just over 50 specialty shops beside the railway station.
-It contains many supermarket, discount stores, grocery shops, specialty shops, real-estate agent, bank, and cafes, fish markets and butchers.
+Pendle Hill has a large shopping centre with over 50 specialty shops beside the railway station.
+It contains many supermarkets, discount stores, medical centers, grocery shops, specialty shops, real-estate agents, ATMs, cafes, fish markets and butchers.

 Transport

-Pendle Hill railway station on the Main Western line was opened in 1924 and currently is served by the T1 and T5 services of Sydney trains.
+Pendle Hill railway station on the Main Western line was opened in 1924 and currently is served by the T1 and T5 services of Sydney Trains.
+The railway station is also serviced by 16 different bus lines stopping at Joyce St opp Pendle Hill Station.